syncfusion-content/flutter-docs/Flutter/xlsio/security.md

 You can protect an anonymous user from viewing, moving, editing or deleting important data from a worksheet or workbook by [protecting a worksheet or workbook](https://support.office.com/en-ca/article/Password-protect-worksheet-or-workbook-elements-dbf706e0-ba22-4a08-84d8-552db16eef11#bmprotectelements), with or without a password.

-## Protect Workbook
+## Protect workbook elements

-To keep others from making structural changes to your documents such as moving, deleting and adding sheets, you can protect the workbook in the following ways.
+To keep others from making structural changes to your documents such as moving, deleting and adding sheets, you can protect the workbook in Flutter XlsIO.

-### Encryption with password

-* **Password To Open** - This password helps to protect your workbook from unauthorized viewing or accessing.

-The following code snippets illustrate how to achieve the above option.

-{% highlight dart %}

-// Create a new Excel Document. final Workbook workbook = Workbook();

-// Accessing sheet via index.
-final Worksheet sheet = workbook.worksheets[0];

-// Assigning text to cells.
-sheet.getRangeByName('A1').text = 'The document is Encrypted';

-//Encrypt the workbook with password. workbook.passwordToOpen = 'Syncfusion';

-// Save and dispose workbook.
-final List<int> bytes = workbook.saveAsStream();
-File('Encrpty.xlsx').writeAsBytes(bytes);
-workbook.dispose();

-{% endhighlight %}

-Now, the encrypted workbook can be saved.

-### Protect workbook elements
-Flutter XlsIO provides options to protect workbook elements with password.
 The following code example illustrates how to protect a workbook with a password.

 {% highlight dart %}